dejwCake/harbor-laravel/README.md

 ## Upgrade guide ##

+### From 3 to 4 ###

+As Harbor 4 uses the same structure and files as v3, so the upgrade is simple.
+The main difference is in used versions and that by default it uses mariad/mysql instead of postgres.
+If you want to use postgres, you have to modify the `docker-compose.override.yml` file and `.env.harbor` file.
+Also, PHP QA image has been added, so now on you can check your code with PHP QA tools.

-### From 2.0 to 3.0 ###
+### From 2 to 3 ###

-Harbor 3.0 has been completely rewritten from Harbor 2.0.
+Harbor 3 has been completely rewritten from Harbor 2.
 It is using prebuild docker images.
 Therefore, the upgrade have to be done manually.

 1. backup all data from `pgsql` container, you can use `./harbor pg_dump` command.
-In version 3.0 container has a different name and volume, so you have to move data if needed.
+In version 3 container has a different name and volume, so you have to move data if needed.
 In case of no important data, just skip this step.
 2. stop harbor if running `./harbor stop`
 3. backup `docker` folder and `docker-compose.yml` file.
 4. remove `docker` folder, `docker-compose.yml`, `harbor`, `harbor-README.md` files.